Quantum backflow in biased tight-binding systems: The models and their solutions

 \section{The models and their solutions}

-In this section we present the two configurations of the system under study and their corresponding solutions.
+In this section we describe the two configurations of the tight-binding model under study, and their corresponding solutions.
 This shall also help to fix the notation followed throughout the paper.

-The tight-binding chain is described by the Hamiltonian (see figure fig.1):
+The tight-binding chain is described by the Hamiltonian (see fig.1):

 where $\tau$ is a coupling strength, which sets the energy scale of the problem, and $\epsilon$ is a dimensionless parameter whose physical meaning will be discussed in Section \ref{IV}.
 We are considering constant onsite energies, so without loss of generality, we can set these to zero.
-The Hamiltonian is written in the site basis and $\mathbf{S}, \mathbf{S}^\dagger$ are shift operators: if a state is written in the site representation $\psi_k(j)$, the actions of these operators are~\cite{Fukui, kelley2001difference}
+The Hamiltonian in discrete configuration space is expressed using the shift operators $\mathbf{S}$ and $\mathbf{S}^\dagger$.
+For a state in the site representation, $\psi_k(j)$, the actions of these operators are~\cite{Fukui, kelley2001difference}